Campervan depreciation – how much will my RV sell for?

 Accessories

 Our research found that accessories play a subdued role in vehicles values.
 Data shows that the more extras you have, the greater the depreciation.
-In essence, factory fitted or even aftermarket accessories will half or even drop two-thirds in price from new – so the more you have, the more you will feel their depreciation.
+In essence, factory fitted or even aftermarket accessories will half or even drop two-thirds in price from new – so the more you have, the more you will feel their depreciation in the overall resale price.

 Fuel type

 Market data for electric and hybrid vehicles demonstrates higher resale values than for petrol or diesel (see below).
 This trend is expected to accelerate once the urban and industry bans begin to bite.
-Expect this to eventually affect Hybrids as they begin to excluded from Low Emission Zones and the manufacturer ban kicks in in 2035 (and 2030 for petrol/diesel).
+Expect this to eventually affect Hybrids as they begin to be excluded from Low Emission Zones and the manufacturer ban kicks in in 2035 for Hybrid.

 Car price depreciation is fierce in the first year, dropping a whopping 30% on average.
 By the time your vehicle is five years old, expect to be worth only 30-40% of its initial value.
-RV owners on the other hand expect these types of devaluation to occur after ten years of ownership.
+RV owners on the other hand expect these types of devaluation to occur after ten years of ownership and to fall only 20% in the first year (as an average).

 Graph 3 – Depreciation for petrol and diesel cars versus RVs